lsotnnirhcdfkb/katsel/README.md

 - [ ] More

 # To do things
-You need Python, PyYAML, colorama (for testing script color coding), and LLVM and I think thats it
+You need Python, colorama (for testing script color coding), and LLVM and I think thats it